Score-based Greedy Search for Structure Identification of Partially Observed Linear Causal Models: Detailed Discussion about Related Work

 In this section, we provide a more comprehensive review of related work based on those discussed in~\cref{sec:intro}, expanding on both latent variable causal discovery and score-based causal discovery.

-\paragraph{Latent variable causal discovery:} The earliest attempts for handling latent variables in causal discovery were the Fast Causal Inference (FCI) algorithm \citep{spirtes2001causation, richardson2002ancestral, zhang2008completeness}.
-However, FCI's objective is more of ``deconfounding'' for the identification of causal relations among observed variables, and does not provide direct insight into the causal structure among latent variables.
+\paragraph{Latent variable causal discovery:} The earliest attempts for handling latent variables in causal discovery were the Fast Causal Inference (FCI) algorithm \citep{spirtes2001causation, richardson2002ancestral, zhang2008completeness}. {More recently, LCD \citep{rohekar2021iterative}, an iterative causal discovery method, was proposed for structure identification in the possible presence of latent confounders and selection bias.
+However, this line of work aims at identifying the Maximal Ancestral Graph.
+In other words,} the objective is more of ``deconfounding'' for the identification of causal relations among observed variables, and does not provide direct insight into the causal structure among latent variables.
 Moreover, FCI is already proved to be maximally informative under nonparametric conditional independence constraints.
 Therefore, to go beyond the limitations of conditional independence constraints, new statistical tools have been developed, often relying on additional parametric assumptions.

 These tools have been discussed in~\cref{sec:intro}.
 Among them, the most commonly used one and also the earliest developed one might be rank constraints \citep{ sullivant2010trek}, which generalize the classical Tetrad representation theorem~\citep{spirtes2001causation} and basic conditional independence constraints.
-Based on these new tools, many algorithms have also been developed~\citep{silva2003learning,huang2022latent,dong2023versatile}.
+Based on these new tools, many algorithms have also been developed~\citep{silva2003learning,huang2022latent,dong2023versatile}, with tests that handle discretizations \citep{dong2025permutation,sun2025sample}.
 However, despite their theoretical advancements, most existing methods remain within the constraint-based paradigm, heavily relying on statistical tests that suffer from multiple-testing and error propagation issues.
 This is exactly our motivation on developing score-based algorithms for latent variable causal discovery.

 \paragraph{Score-Based causal discovery:} Score-based methods offer an alternative to constraint-based approaches, mitigating some of the issues related to error propagation.
 These methods search for an optimal structure by maximizing a scoring function, such as the Bayesian Information Criterion (BIC) or likelihood-based scores.
 Based on their search strategies, they can be broadly categorized as follows: